rdali/Document_Processing/README.md

 1. Configure AWS credentials for the account that will host the infrastructure
 2. Setting up a remote state (Optional): Set up the Terraform backend bucket and dynamo table and edit the terraform/provider.tf file with the correct values
 3. Edit the terraform/terraform.tfvars file with the correct values for the region, project name and cognito users (worker emails for the A2I validation)
+4. `cd terraform`
-4. Run `terraform init` to initialize the Terraform configuration
+5. Run `terraform init` to initialize the Terraform configuration
-5. Run `terraform plan` to see the changes that will be applied
+6. Run `terraform plan` to see the changes that will be applied
-6. Run `terraform apply` to create the infrastructure
+7. Run `terraform apply` to create the infrastructure
-7. Test the system:
+8. Test the system:
    - Upload a document to the `{project-name}-raw-documents` S3 bucket
    - Check the `{project-name}-processed-documents` S3 bucket for the results
    - Go to AWS SageMaker AI > Ground Truth > Private Workforces > `{project-name}-private-workforce` and find the Worker label portal sign in URL